 The Sussex Wildlife Trust is bringing over 30 years experience of providing environmental education to Seven Sisters Country Park.
 Within this unique landscape school children will never forget a visit here.

-The Sussex Wildlife Trust, in partnership with the South Downs National Park and with kind permission of Forest Enterprise, employs a team of leaders to run educational visits to Seven Sisters Country Park.
+The Sussex Wildlife Trust, in partnership with the South Downs National Park and with kind permission of East Sussex County Council and the Forestry Commission, employs a team of leaders to run educational visits to Seven Sisters Country Park.

 The entrance to the Park is on the A259 at Exceat between Newhaven and Eastbourne.
 We have exclusive coach parking available only with your booking in the Northern (forest side) of the A259 behind the Visitors Centre where we can significantly reduce road crossings.
 There are indoor facilities in our historic Education Barn and public toilets on site.

 Children have an exhilarating and hands on day with our team and experience the wonders of our very special location